 How to Productively Learn Italian with TV Shows

-While it may seem counter-intuitive, one of the best ways to learn a language is to do what most of us do with television shows: binge watch til you drop!
+While it may seem counter-intuitive, one of the best ways to learn a language is to do what most of us do with television shows: binge-watch til you drop!

 So, why am I specifically suggesting that you learn Italian by binging TV shows?
-Watching Italian TV shows is a great way to hear Italian the way it’s naturally spoken, to learn useful slang and informal language and to hear vocabulary related to the content of your chosen show.
+Watching Italian TV shows is a great way to hear Italian the way it’s naturally spoken, learn useful slang and informal language and hear vocabulary related to the content of your chosen show.

-That’s why binge watching is uniquely useful to language learning: You’ll hear vocabulary related to the content of the show over and over again, a repetitive method that’s great for helping new words and grammatical constructions stick.
+That’s why binge-watching is uniquely useful to language learning: You’ll hear vocabulary related to the content of the show over and over again, a repetitive method that’s great for helping new words and grammatical constructions stick.

 Take that, nay-sayers!